cptpcrd/pypsutil/docs/index.rst

       :returns: A list of dataclasses containing information on all the regular files this process has open
       :rtype: list[ProcessOpenFile]

+   .. py:method:: iter_fds()

+      Return an iterator that yields a series of :py:class:`ProcessFd` s containing information on all the file descriptors this process has open.

+      :returns:
+            An iterator yielding :py:class:`ProcessFd` s
+      :rtype: iter[ProcessFd]

    .. py:method:: is_running()

       Checks if the process is still running.
 Unlike ``pid_exists(proc.pid)``, this also checks for PID